matt77hias/MAGE-v0/meta/standard-scripts.md

 ## Movement and Orientation

 ### `CharacterMotorScript`
-A script handling a `NodeTransform`'s translation based on the keyboard's input.
+A script handling a `Node`'s translation based on the keyboard's input.

-### `ManhattanInputControllerScript`
-A script combining a `NodeTransform`'s translation and rotation via a `ManhattanMotorScript` and `MouseLookScript`.

 ### `ManhattanMotorScript`
-A script handling a `NodeTransform`'s translation (object coodinate space axis-aligned) based on the keyboard's input.
+A script handling a `Node`'s translation based on the keyboard's input.

 ### `MouseLookScript`
-A script handling a `NodeTransform`'s rotation based on the mouse's input.
+A script handling a `Node`'s rotation based on the mouse's input.

 ### `RotationScript`
-A script rotating a `NodeTransform`'s around one of its principal axes.
+A script rotating a `Node`'s around one of its principal axes.

 ## Scene